-Subacute sclerosing panencephalitis (SSPE) is a debilitating and progressive brain disorder.
-Unfortunately, it is always fatal.
-SSPE is related to the measles virus (rubeola).
-It is caused by an abnormal and unusual reaction of your immune system to the measles virus.
-This results in inflammation, swelling, and irritation of the brain.
-It may occur years after recovering from the measles.
-It usually appears in children and adolescents, and more often in males than females.
+Subacute sclerosing panencephalitis (SSPE) is a brain disorder.
+It progresses and is typically fatal.
+An abnormal reaction by your immune system to the measles virus, or rubeola, is likely the cause.
+It causes inflammation, swelling, and irritation of your brain.
+It may occur years after you recover from the measles.

-SSPE is a very rare disease.
-In countries like the Unites States where most young children are routinely given the measles vaccine, the incidence of SSPE is less than 10 each year.
-In countries where there are not standard immunization programs, the incidence is higher.
-Immunization from the measles virus is the only way to prevent SSPE.
+SSPE is a rare disease.
+It usually occurs in children and adolescents, and it’s more common in males than females.
+In the Unites States, where young children routinely receive the measles vaccine, the incidence of SSPE is less than 10 per year, reports the National Institute of Neurological Disorders and Stroke (NINDS).
+In countries that lack standard immunization programs, the incidence is higher.
+Immunization against the measles virus is the only way to prevent SSPE.

-- gradual change in behavior
+- gradual changes in your behavior

 - unusual behavior

-- decrease in cognitive and social abilities
+- a decrease in your cognitive and social abilities

-- difficulty with schoolwork
+- difficulty completing schoolwork or work

 - tense or lax muscles